Questions & Answers

 Q : Can international financial structures be used to avoid taxes?

 A : If you are a U.S. taxpayer, it is a good idea to assume that a relationship with an international financial structures will not generate any tax savings in and of itself unless you have definitive evidence to the contrary – evidence which we do not possess.
-If you legally configure your business in certain ways, access to a variety of tax savings devices becomes available, and offshore structures can be used to great effect in this process.
-In fact, companies that – sometimes controversially – make use of just such devices after moving part of their operations offshore have made the news frequently in the last couple of years.
-However, this would almost always involve using more than just a single offshore structure.
-Clearly, we believe strongly in the asset protection benefits of international diversification.
+If you legally configure your business in certain ways, access to a variety of tax savings devices becomes available, and offshore structures can be used to great effect towards that end.
+In fact, companies making use of just such devices by moving part of their operations offshore – ofttimes controversially, with blustering politicians ranting about “unpatriotic” corporations availing themselves of the tax code’s rules to lessen the government’s cut – have made the news frequently in the last several years.
+However, this would almost always involve using more than just a single nondomestic structure.
+Clearly we believe strongly in the asset protection benefits of international diversification.
 In practice, there is more to consider than just theory.
 The journey uncovers reasons unforeseen at the outset.

 We think that an alternative question, “In internationally diversifying my financial affairs, can I create more of what I am committed to providing to the world?”, deserves an affirmative answer.
-Properly set up, assets in an offshore structure can grow tax free and then be donated to causes of your choice, in a greater amount than would be the case without any legal restructuring.
+Properly set up, assets in an international (outside one’s home jurisdiction) structure can grow tax free and then be contributed to persons and causes of your choice, in a greater amount than would be the case without any legal restructuring.
 This is due to the power of compounding, among other reasons.
 Going international allows new ways of thinking, and focusing on just whether additional money will pass through one’s hands unnecessarily constrains the thought process.

 Q : How can international financial structures be used to actually defer taxes, in practice?

-A : There is more than one way, in practice, to accomplish this.
+A : There are multiple ways in practice to accomplish this.
 One example is that you make a loan to an offshore legal entity (the particular type of entity does not really matter) and the loan document is written such that the timing of interest payments prior to the loan’s maturity is within the discretion of an entity manager, and thus the interest is not taxable until it is actually paid to a taxpayer, to the best of our knowledge.
 The interest owed and the backing assets can build up untaxed until paid out, similar to some annuity products.
 We address this question further below.

 Q : If all that I am really interested in is setting up an offshore nestegg and letting the income accumulate tax deferred, why not just buy an offshore annuity?

 A : As of April 7, 1995 the annual income on a fixed return foreign annuity contract is taxable.
-Thus, the theoretical benefits of such a strategy have been impaired.
-A foreign annuity can still provide valuable asset protection benefits, but, if its income is reported every year then, ipso facto, the annuity’s existence is known and the benefits accruing from privacy are certainly compromised.
+The benefits of such a strategy have thus been impaired.
+A foreign annuity can still provide valuable asset protection benefits, but if its income is reported every year then, ipso facto, the annuity’s existence is known and the benefits accruing from privacy are certainly compromised.

 Offshore Issues